the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/testing.md

 });
 ~~~~~~~

-While the "describe"-block is our *test suite*, the "test"-blocks are our *test cases*.
-It should be noted that test cases can be used without a test suite, which isn't important at this stage, but should be known information:
+The "describe" block is our *test suite*, and the "test" blocks are our *test cases*.
+Note that test cases can be used without test suites, which may apply to code outside the scope of this lesson:

 {title="src/App.test.js",lang="javascript"}
 ~~~~~~~